‘The Baby Boomers’ Guide to Life in the 21st Century’ is a multimedia healthy ageing project especially for Australians aged 55 and over.

-She first appeared on TV’s ‘Opportunity Knocks’ at the age of 13.
-Her debut single from November 1963, “He’s My Blonde Headed, Stompie Wompie, Real Gone Surfer Boy”, achieved #2 chart success in Sydney and peaked at #19 on the national Kent Music Report.
+She first appeared on TV’s Opportunity Knocks at the age of 13.
+Her debut single from November 1963, He’s My Blonde Headed, Stompie Wompie, Real Gone Surfer Boy, achieved #2 chart success in Sydney and peaked at #19 on the national Kent Music Report.

 In 1994 Patricia received the Vietnam Logistic and Support Medal for her work supporting the Australian armed forces during the Vietnam War.
 In 2003 she was awarded a Medal of the Order of Australia for her services to the Media, Entertainment and Arts Alliance (as National President) and to Actors Equity (as vice-president).

-Our Host, Jeff Furolo is a healthy ageing specialist.
-He has much experience in mental health nursing and nursing care of the older person.
-He now teaches speciality mental health nursing and care of the older person to Bachelor of Nursing students at UTS in Sydney.
-Jeff has developed, delivered and evaluated healthy ageing programs for older people in their communities, and has developed and is now delivering healthy ageing training for student nurses at UTS.
+Jeff continues to teach speciality mental health nursing and care of the older person to Bachelor of Nursing students at UTS in Sydney.
+He has also developed, delivered and evaluated a number of successful healthy ageing programs for older people in their communities, especially those who are lonely and isolated, and he has developed and delivered healthy ageing training for student nurses at UTS.

 As an actor Raul has performed in several works by renowned Ecuadorian playwright Jose Martinez Queirolo; worked for 14 years as an actor with the group “Doscaratulas Theatre”; worked as a broadcaster for Radio Onda Cero in Ecuador for 6 years, and he was a correspondent for that station for the MTV Latin Awards in 2008.

 Raul produced the award-winning pilot season of Baby Boomers Guide in 2019.